prerna586/Heart_Disease_Risk_Assessment/README.md

-#  Heart Disease Prediction using Decision Tree and Random Forest
+#  Heart Disease Risk Assessment

 ##  Project Overview

 This project predicts whether a patient has heart disease or not using Machine Learning.
 Two classification algorithms, **Decision Tree** and **Random Forest**, are used to train and evaluate the model.
 The performance of both models is compared based on accuracy, and the most important features affecting heart disease are identified using Feature Importance.

----

 ##  Project Objective